mikaelmaritzoxford/literature-site-mikael/manual.md

 ## Purpose

-This guide defines a practical workflow for conducting, documenting, analysing, and publishing a doctoral-level literature survey.
-The aim is not simply to collect papers, but to build a structured, auditable body of knowledge that can be updated throughout the doctorate and shared with the research group.
+This guide defines a practical workflow for conducting, documenting, analysing, and publishing a doctoral-level literature survey via a website.
+The aim is to build a structured, auditable body of knowledge that can be updated throughout the doctorate and shared with all members in the research group.

-The workflow uses **Zotero or another reference manager** for papers, **Excel** as the research workspace, **Python** for reproducible figures and site generation, **MkDocs** for the website, **Plotly** for interactive figures, **CSV + Tabulator** for large data tables, and **GitHub Pages** for publication.
+The workflow uses **pdfs** stored in your computer as the source  for scientific papers, **Excel** as the research database, **Python** for figures and site generation, **MkDocs** for the website, **Plotly** for interactive figures, **CSV + Tabulator** for large data tables, and **GitHub Pages** for publication.